kynguyen98/Cache-design/readme.md

 # Cache simulation L1
-Cache design by team 5 for ECE-485 final project
+Cache design for ECE-485 final project
 * Open source, anyone can contribute to the source code
 * Cross-platform *obvious*
 * Implement C++ code for this project